What Training Is Required to Become a Child Care Professional?

 |Similar Occupations||Kindergarten and Elementary School Teachers, Preschool Teachers, Special Education Teachers, Teacher Assistants|

 Source: US Bureau of Labor Statistics

 Some states may require college courses or a college degree in child development or early childhood education in order to be certified to work as a child care professional.
 Many employers prefer workers who have secondary or postsecondary courses in childhood development and early childhood education.
 Experience in the child care setting is also preferred.

 Licensing and Certification

 Many states require child care centers to be licensed if they care for more than a few children.
 A background check for staff is often required.
-Childcare professionals are sometimes required to be trained in first aid and CPR, and they are usually required to pass a health check and receive immunizations.
+Childcare professionals are sometimes required to be trained in first aid and CPR, and they are usually required to pass a health examination, and receive immunizations if needed.
 Some employers prefer to hire childcare professionals who have earned a nationally recognized credential, such as the Child Development Associate (CDA) or Certified Childcare Professional (CCP) credential.
-This credential is awarded by either the Council for Professional Recognition or the National Child Care Association.
+These credentials are awarded by the Council for Professional Recognition and the National Early Childhood Program Accreditation, respectively.
 Child care experience and coursework, such as postsecondary college courses or employer-provided seminars, would meet the requirements of these associations.

 Supervisory and Administrative Positions

 In order for child care professionals to advance to supervisory or administrative positions such as director of a childcare center, they may need additional training and education leading to an associate's or bachelor's degree in child care studies.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: